London Private GP Service

 Can I book a video consultation?

-We’re pleased to provide remote video consultations for registered patients, however, we do not recommend video consultation as being appropriate for first-time patients presenting with a condition about which we have no history.
+Yes, we’re pleased to provide remote video consultations, thanks to COVID-19 making it a necessity.
+However, we wouldn’t usually recommend video consultation as being routinely appropriate for first-time patients presenting with a condition about which we have no history.

 Whilst video consultations can be very helpful if you’re on a cruise ship or an oil rig, we think they are a poor alternative to a face-to-face consultation, if you have easy access to a GP in person.
-Diagnosing problems remotely is harder to do and involves more risk, for the patient and the doctor, because it’s very difficult to do a full examination by phone.
+Diagnosing problems remotely is harder to do and involves more risk, for the patient and the doctor, because (even though the technology is improving) it’s very difficult to do a full examination by phone or video.

-For example, using a stethoscope can differentiate between the need to provide antibiotics or not (and given antibiotic resistance is one of the biggest threats to health we take prescribing safely very seriously) and it can even identify heart failure – none of which can be done with an online consultation.
+For example, using a stethoscope can differentiate between the need to provide antibiotics or not (and given antibiotic resistance is one of the biggest threats to health we take prescribing safely very seriously) and it can even identify heart failure – which isn’t easy to do during an online consultation.

-Although we understand that many patients find remote services helpful, because you may be able to access a service very quickly, it’s worth considering the balance between accessibility and the quality of care available.
+Although we understand that many patients find remote services helpful, especially as an alternative to travelling to see a doctor at the moment, it’s well worth considering the balance between accessibility and the quality of care available.

-It’s worth remembering that it is very difficult to obtain any degree of continuity of care with online private doctor services, so you may find you need to explain your medical history many times, which may not be the best use of your time and money.
+It’s also often very difficult to obtain a good degree of continuity of care with online private doctor services, so you may find you need to explain your medical history many times, which may not be the best use of your time and money.
+We’re pleased to let you choose which doctor you’d like to see in advance, so you can be assured of a good standard of continuity in your care.

 When choosing a GP, we’d always recommend making sure they’re a registered with the General Medical Council and it’s also worth checking the Care Quality Commission’s (CQC) latest assessment of their premises (there are links below) as not every medical provider in the City is registered with the CQC.